linuxserver/docker-documentation/FAQ.md

 ### Resolution

-If you decide to do option 2 or 3, you should just need to restart the container after confirming you have libseccomp2.4.4 installed.
+If you decide to do option 1 or 2, you should just need to restart the container after confirming you have libseccomp2.4.4 installed.

-If 2 or 3 did not work, ensure you have an up-to-date install of Docker, [refer to the official Docker docs for installation.](https://docs.docker.com/engine/install/debian/)
+If 1 or 2 did not work, ensure you have an up-to-date install of Docker, [refer to the official Docker docs for installation.](https://docs.docker.com/engine/install/debian/)

 #### Option 1
-Use another tag, not based on Focal.
-At the time of writing we currently offer a `bionic` tag for [Plex](https://github.com/linuxserver/docker-plex) and [Jellyfin](https://github.com/linuxserver/docker-jellyfin) that will receive the same care as latest for the foreseeable future.

-#### Option 2
 Manually install an updated version of the library with dpkg.

     ```bash